Free shore access

 With its shallow archaeological and geological remains located a few tens of meters from the beach, Olbia offers a unique snorkeling experience.
-Between history and nature, you will freely explore an old Roman wharf and a 19th-century wreck, around which many Mediterranean fish live.
+Between history and nature, you will be able to freely explore an old Roman wharf and a 19th-century wreck, around which many Mediterranean fish live.

 Get in the water from the north end of Almanarre beach, a little after Le Robinson restaurant.
 You will find yourself right in front of the area where the Roman ruins and the wreck are located.

 3 / A rocky sandstone base, called paleo-tombolo (↕0-6ft/0-2m), which extends between the beach and the Roman quay.
-This geological remains marks the old coastal barrier.
+These geological remains mark the old coastal barrier.

 As you explore the historic remains of the site, you will come across many species of fish.
 Wrasse, for example, loves to swim around the large boulders of the Roman quay.
 In deeper areas (especially around La Tartane), sargo and damselfish are easy to see.

 Le Robinson restaurant and the Funboard Center (a sailing school that also offers sandwiches and salads) allow you to eat right in front of the snorkeling spot.

 These snorkeling spots are accessible to beginners and kids.
 You will enter the water gradually from a beach, or in a less than 3ft. deep area.
 The sea is generally calm, shallow, with almost no waves or currents.
 These spots are usually located in marked and/or monitored swimming areas.
 It is not necessary to swim long distances to discover the sea life.

 This level only apply when the spot experiences optimal sea and/or weather conditions.
 It is not applicable if the sea and/or weather conditions deteriorate, in particular in the presence of rough sea, rain, strong wind, unusual current, large tides, waves and/or swell.
 You can find more details about the definition of our snorkeling levels on our snorkeling safety page.